2xic/optimization-playground/reinforcement-learning/recurrent_world_models_faciliate_policy_evolution.md

       -  For many problems, an RL agent might also benefit from a predictive model
 - The world models extracted features are fed into compact and simple policies trained by evolution

-- The world model will be a large RNN that learns to predict the future given the past in an unsupervised manenr
+- The world model will be a large RNN that learns to predict the future given the past in an unsupervised manner
     - Past observations and actions are perceived and exploited by another NN (controller) which learn through RL to preform some task without a teacher
       -